 - Voxel layer—A type of 3D grid-based layer for displaying spatiotemporal data

 - Graphics layer—Represents geographic objects but does not reference a dataset

 Maps draw layers in 2D.
-Scenes draw both 2D and 3D layers, and are organized into 2D and 3D layers in the Contents pane.
+Scenes draw both 2D and 3D layers and are organized into 2D and 3D layers in the Contents pane.
 To move a layer from one category to another, click the layer name in the Contents pane and drag it into the other category.
-If the scene includes KML data, a KML category is listed as well.
+If the scene includes KML data, a KML category is also listed.

 Navigate and interact with layers

 Explore layers in a map by panning around them to see different areas and zooming in and out to see those areas at different scales.
 To learn how to navigate a map, see Keyboard shortcuts for navigation.
 If you're comparing two or more maps, you can link two or more open maps together so they stay in sync as you navigate.
 You can also explore layers by measuring distances and areas or by viewing the data through time or other variable ranges.

 To view the ways you can interact with a layer, right-click its name in the Contents pane.
 The context menu includes a variety of tools and options for your layer.
 For example, you can create a selection layer from a selection of features to work on only those features in a separate layer.
 You can also click the tabs in the Contents pane to list layers according to various properties, and check or uncheck the check boxes to control their properties.

 Set layer properties

 In addition to interacting with the layer, layer management involves setting layer properties.
 For example, if the layer's dataset contains information about the time the data was recorded, the layer can be enabled to use time-based data, which allows you to change the way the layer draws.
 Right-click a layer in the Contents pane and click Properties to view the Layer Properties dialog box.